 - Consultative Services to Therapists and Schools

-- Training and Educational Programs
+- Training and Educational Programs for parents, therapists, schools, and clinics.

 Welcome I am Shannon Archer the lead therapist and creator of A Gift of Speech.